 - Disable your ways of procrastinating.
 If it’s practical, and doesn’t interfere with the immediate tasks you’re working on, unplug your wifi.
 Log out of social media accounts and put your phone on the other side of the room.

-- Familiarise yourself with when you are productive and capitalise on those periods, completing any tasks that tend to take a long time.
+- Familiarise yourself with when you are productive and capitalise on those periods, completing any jobs that tend to take a long time.
 Smaller, more straightforward tasks can be done during the other parts of the day.

 - It can be so easy to get distracted and avoid breaks altogether.
 Don't let the guilt of working from home compromise your need to step away and recharge.
 Responsible employers should be encouraging this in the office and should have no problem with you doing it at home.